darwinia-network/rfcs-deprecated/RFC/0010-darwinia-cross-chain-nft-bridge-protocol.md

 ### B. Standard plan

-Based on the design and solution basis of the cross-chain NFT protocol, we designed and proposed a standard proposal for cross-chain NFT, detailed design is placed in [RFC-0013 Cross-chain NFT Standards] (./0013-darwinia-cross-chain- Nft-standards.md).
+Based on the design and solution basis of the cross-chain NFT protocol, we designed and proposed a standard proposal for cross-chain NFT, detailed design is placed in [RFC-0013 Cross-chain NFT Standards](./0013-darwinia-cross-chain- Nft-standards.md).